-The Late Late Toy Show: NI singer in iconic Christmas special
+The Late Late Toy Show: NI girl to star in this year's special

 Quickly, it grew into a one-night show in its own right.

-Sophie, who was a finalist to represent Ireland in this year's Junior Eurovision, said she was speechless when she learned she had been selected.
+Sophie, who was a finalist in the contest to represent Ireland in Junior Eurovision, said she was speechless when she learned she had been selected.

-"My mum had just told me 'Sophie you're going to be on the Late Late Toy Show', I couldn't talk for about 10 seconds.
+"My mum had just told me 'Sophie you're going to be on the Late Late Toy Show', I couldn't talk for about 10 seconds," she said.

-"It's just amazing, I met Ryan Tubridy and all the dancers, it's just so magical."
+"It's just amazing, I met [host] Ryan Tubridy and all the dancers, it's just so magical."

-The 11-year-old, who leaves for London to perform in West End Musical Christmas soon after, said viewers can expect a feel-good vibe.
+The performer, who leaves for London to perform in West End Musical Christmas very soon, said viewers can expect a feel-good vibe.

-"I think they're just going to love every bit of it because it's so amazing, all the producers and Ryan Tubridy especially are all so nice and I think they're going to be in a really good mood after it."
+"I think they're just going to love every bit of it because it's so amazing, all the producers and Ryan Tubridy especially are all so nice and I think they're going to be in a really good mood after it," she said.

-Presenter Ryan Tubridy said this year's event would be a spectacular celebration of colour following a dark eighteen months of the COVID-19 pandemic.
+Mr Tubridy said the 2021 event would be a spectacular celebration of colour in contrast with the darkness of the Covid-19 pandemic.

-But he has dropped a hint about this year's theme, which in previous years has cast him as Fantastic Mr Fox, the ringmaster from The Greatest Showman, and Olaf from Frozen.
+But he has dropped a hint about this year's theme, which in previous years has cast him as Fantastic Mr Fox, the ringmaster from The Greatest Showman and Olaf from Frozen.

 Speaking on the The Ryan Tubridy Show on RTÉ Radio 1, he said: "I had to go and get fitted up for a new nose, Toy Show-wise."

-The Late Late Toy Show will air on Friday, November 26 at 9.35pm on RTÉ One and RTÉ Player.
+The Late Late Toy Show will air on Friday, November 26 at 21:35 local time on RTÉ One and RTÉ Player.